 “So?
 GDPR has no “BY FUNCTION” Exclusion” and, of course, since then, it’s been silence.

 It seems, at least for that specific company that they are ignoring or excusing not being GDPR compliant by saying that their CORE FUNCTION, and I quote “BY FUNCTION” is … NOT GDPR compliant, I know its sounds crazy but that’s the reality.

 - I am using their online invoicing platform – they are my Data Processor

 - I am storing sensitive client information on their system and I expect them to be GDPR compliant.
 Which I trust their feedback that it is (regarding the way the store and access information)

 - But… when I send the invoice to my clients via their system – I am extracting PII and SPI from their system and sending it into the world with no security mechanism at all?!

 - This specific online invoicing company is sending a link (like many others) – not even a password protected PDF is an option?

 Bottom line, you as a user of the system have the option not to send a link, but download the PDF, secure it, and then send it yourself… but why isn’t the invoicing company doing it for you?
 Why are they putting YOU at risk?

 Why? – I don’t know, I presume it’s because it’s easier to ignore the reality than to face it.
 It’s easier to put everything on your clients than to solve the core issue.

-My professional recommendation to you is: Until the online invoicing company will actually be GDPR compliant, protect yourself!
+My professional recommendation to you is: Until online invoicing companies GDPR compliance become clear, protect yourself!
 Don’t send PII and SPI in a non-secure way.